Lilyy2565/hypixelautotip/README.md

 - [cloth-config](https://modrinth.com/mod/cloth-config) (optional, required for config screen)

 ## Features
-- Auto tipping all every 15 minutes
+- Automatically tips all players with active boosters on the Hypixel Network every 15 minutes.
+(Configurable tip interval)
+- Press NumPad1 to start/stop autotipping.
+(Rebindable in the controls)
+- Runs in the background while you play.
-- Disables when not on Hypixel
+- Automatically disables when not on Hypixel.
-- F3 debug text which is compatable with F3+F6
-- Can be disabled via keybind (NumPad 1 by default)
+- Client-side commands (config, info, stats, status etc)
+- Tipping stats (tips sent, Hypixel EXP gained, coins earned etc)
+- Open source and free to use.